What is grief?

 Many people find it helpful to carry on going to their pulmonary fibrosis (PF) support group after the death of a loved one from PF.
 If you haven't attended one before, we have a tool to find your nearest support group.
-Bereaved carers are welcome at support groups, and we have a support group that is specifically for carers or ex-carers.
+Bereaved carers are welcome at support groups, and we have a support group that is specifically for carers and ex-carers.

 You can also call or email our support line, run by a specialist nurse and trained volunteers with lived experience of PF.

 We aim to create a community atmosphere on our social media platforms, where you can feel informed and supported in your PF journey.
 You can connect with others affected by PF, and this continues after a loved one dies.